 NISO is now forming a Standing Committee to support the standard.
 If you are interested in participating, please contact Nettie Lagace, NISO Associate Executive Director.

 E-Book Bibliographic Metadata Requirements in the Sale, Publication, Discovery, and Preservation Supply Chain (E-Book Metadata Working Group)

 Co-chairs: Ravit David (University of Toronto), Alistair Morrison (Johns Hopkins University)

 E-Book Metadata Working Group Web page

-Members of the E-Book Metadata Working Group, representing libraries, publishers, aggregators, service providers and others, have been immersed in the issues in sharing descriptive metadata for e-books across a varied set of stakeholders, each with their own business requirements.
-The remit of this group is to collect the minimal metadata requirements necessary to describe e-books in order to support sales, discovery, delivery, deaccessioning and preservation, and to make recommendations for the most effective and efficient ways to metadata to be moved through the entire supply chain.
-The Recommended Practice this Working Group is creating will help creators and managers of bibliographic records to better communicate and cooperate with each other to minimize duplication of work and ensure overall quality of metadata, ultimately aiding end user tasks.
+Members of the E-Book Metadata Working Group, representing libraries, publishers, aggregators, service providers and others, immersed themselves in the issues in sharing descriptive metadata for e-books across a varied set of stakeholders, each with their own business requirements.
+They collected the minimal metadata requirements necessary to describe e-books in order to support sales, discovery, delivery, deaccessioning and preservation, and made recommendations for the most effective and efficient ways to metadata to be moved through the entire supply chain.
+Their Recommended Practice helps creators and managers of bibliographic records to better communicate and cooperate with each other to minimize duplication of work and ensure overall quality of metadata, ultimately aiding end user tasks.

 This project was performed in multiple phases.
 The first phase involved subgroups of Working Group members studying the metadata areas of authorities, dates, and identifiers in more detail to better understand further requirements and potential areas of interaction between stakeholders.
 A second phase charted workflow processes for various stakeholders to identify and prioritize the different metadata elements and map proposed requirements at the element level across workflows.
 The final phase consisted of very close analysis of the previous outputs, again comparing them to stakeholder needs.